Kitty Nabarro, Chair

-Kitty worked as a teacher of modern languages in secondary schools and adult education.
-After retiring from the classroom, she became an active volunteer for OCD Action, with particular focus on the OCD at School programme, giving awareness talks prepared by the Maudsley Hospital.
-Since 2015, she has been working as a co-founder Trustee and administrator of Nip in the Bud.
+Kitty co-founded Nip in the Bud together with her husband Daniel in 2015 and is the Chair and administrator of the charity.
+Previously Kitty worked as a teacher of modern languages in secondary schools and adult education.
+After retiring from the classroom she became an active volunteer for OCD Action, with particular focus on the OCD at School programme, giving awareness talks prepared by the Maudsley Hospital.

 Dr Gordana Milavić, Trustee